In an uncontested divorce, you and your spouse reach an agreement about all of the issues in your divorce, including:

-A couple who has not been married long and has no minor children to care for and few assets to divide may be able to complete their divorce without either spouse hiring an attorney, particularly if their state has a simplified process that fits their situation.
+Couples with short marriages, no minor children to care for, and few assets to divide may be able to complete their divorce without either spouse hiring an attorney, particularly if their state has a simplified process that fits their situation.

 The most obvious advantage is cost.
 Uncontested divorces are generally much less expensive than contested divorces.
 An uncontested divorce can often be completed by paying only the court filing fees (usually a few hundred dollars).
 Even where attorneys are involved in preparing paperwork or helping with limited negotiations, the fees can be kept low if the couple is able to reach agreement without resorting to court proceedings.
 Staying out of court is the other major advantage in uncontested divorce.
 And keeping conflict to a minimum can speed the recovery time for everyone involved.